infinum/design-handbook/Organization/Design files and project folders.md

 ### Naming convention

-If a colleague takes over your project, the naming convention will help them to onboard faster.
+If a colleague takes over your project, the naming convention will help them onboard faster.
 Here are a couple of pointers:

-- Naming screens with numbers makes communication with the client easier.
-They are necessary if you are using Sketch but not needed if you use Figma.
+- You should never have two screens with the same name.
+- Name the screens meaningfully.
+Mention the flow and description of the screen.
+This will help developers, clients, and colleagues understand what's happening on the screen more straightforward.
 - Logical page order and page names will keep everyone on the same page.
 Separate different flows into pages.
-- Keep a consistent numbering and naming convention, and grid-align the artboards.
+- Keep a consistent naming convention, and grid-align the frames.

-e.g. Client: 01.02 screen is great, but 01.03 is too complicated.

 Naming conventions for **Pages**:

-- 00 Onboarding
+- Onboarding
-- 01 Home
+- Home
-- 02 Notifications
+- Notifications
-- 03 …04 Archive
+- Archive

-Naming conventions for **Screens**:
+Naming conventions for **Screens (Frames)**:

-- 00.01 Splash
-- 00.02 Welcome message
-- 00.03
+(Flow - Name of the screen - State)

+- Onboarding - Language picker - Selected
+- Schedule - New visit - Filled
+- My profile - Appliance details - Software version
+- Rooms - Floor view - Tags

 ### Flows